Up-close and US performances

 From US, German, Dutch and English blogs, to their newspaper counterparts it was certainly the most discussed premiere that ENO have staged for a long time.
 The seven performances at the Barbican were nearly full, and attracted a young audience, including many who were seeing an opera for the first time.

-Sunken Garden now moves to a sold-out run at the Holland Festival this June, the Toronto Luminato Festival in June 2014 and Opera de Lyon in Spring 2015.
+Sunken Garden now moves to a sold-out run at the Holland Festival this June, and Opera de Lyon in Spring 2015.

 The North Rhine-Westphalia Arts Foundation has announced that the Mauricio Kagel Music Prize for 2013 will be awarded, by unanimous vote, to Michel van der Aa.
 The award will be presented on 28 April during the Wittener Tage für neue Kammermusik.